sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 Well, there is the hard way and then there are far easier ways.
-The hard way involves manually creating all the directories and manually typing in all the files, tests, installers, documentation, meta files, etc. that go into creating a distribution.
+The hard way involves manually creating all the directories and manually typing in all the files, tests, installers, documentation, meta files, etc. that go into creating a distribution from scratch.
 No one but a complete masochist will enjoy creating a module like this.

 Fortunately, there are already many tools available to automate the creation of distributions.
 For example, you can break out the `h2xs` command line tool that